Pervasive Health Workshop

-Workshop Papers will be published in a dedicated section of the Pervasive Health Conference Proceedings in the ACM Digital Library (To be confirmed).
+Workshop Papers will be published in a dedicated section of the Pervasive Health Conference Proceedings.
 The materials presented in the position papers should not be published or under submission elsewhere.
 All submissions will be reviewed by the Program Committee and external experts to reach a decision on acceptance.
 Submissions must adhere to the double-column ACM format using SIGCHI template.
 Proceeding templates must be used for preparing the submissions (Word and LaTeX templates are available at https://www.acm.org/publications/proceedings-template).
 Please follow the instructions available at http://pervasivehealth.org/authors-kit/.

 The outcome of the workshop is intended to enable the organizers and participants to produce a joint roadmap and a reference manifesto for the future of Virtual Coaching research in the following 10 years to be submitted for consideration to a scientific Journal to be decided together among the various co-authors.

 - Camera Ready: April 10th, 2020